 With Scrum boards, your team functions off a clear delineation of roles:

 - The Product Owner sets the team’s goals.

 - The Development Team accomplishes the tasks defined by the overall goal and daily stand-up.

-Regardless the setup, both emphasize teamwork.
+Regardless of the setup, both emphasize teamwork.
 Scrum pushes for team-sourced solutions for every problem.
-Kanban does the same.
-However, it portions the work into chunks that the team completes in increments.
+Kanban does the same; however, it portions the work into chunks that the team completes in increments.